-A limited number of assistantships are available through the Research and Graduate Studies Office (RGSO) for incoming doctoral students.
-Based on funding availability, awards are also occasionally available for thesis-option M.S. students.
+A limited number of assistantships are available through the Research and Graduate Studies Office (RGSO) for incoming students on research tracks.
 The assistantship is a 12-month appointment and not eligible for reappointment.
-One-Year Awards are merit-based and require a nomination letter from the graduate advisor (no separate application is required from the applicant).
+Awards are merit-based and require a nomination letter from the graduate advisor (no separate application is required from the applicant).
 The selection is made by the Research Advisory Council (RAC).
 Interested applicants should contact their faculty advisor.